History is a valuable tool for us to learn and not repeat what shouldn't be repeated.

 - 1909: His transcontinental walk across America

 - 1913: Walked 546 miles from New York to Minneapolis in 51 days

 Weston had long wanted to walk across America, and now at the age of 70, he was planning to complete this event.
 Publicity was high, there were huge crowds, and bands were playing as Weston began his walk on March 15, 1909.
 He was anticipating to cover 40 miles per day to meet the 100-day finish time.

 We must remember that in 1909, there were no real paved roads, no I-70 or I-80.
 There were probably few road signs and no cell phones along the way.

 The weather would turn out to be a significant factor.
 Along the way, Weston would deal with mud ruts, flooding, rain, snow, and dangerous winds.
 He knew that there had been fraudulent claims of walking across America, so he was determined to validate his walk at all times.
 Weston also knew that a carriage with horses was not too reliable as the horses would tire out.
 He arranged for an automobile and driver to carry the supplies, such as extra clothing, food, and blankets.

 Along the way, the automobile broke down and had to be replaced.
 Weston was grateful for the kindness of strangers.
 Food and shelter were constantly being offered to him.
 He arranged for lectures in the cities he passed through for financial help.

 Weston would give the New York Times daily updates of his progress, both for his growing fans and to establish credibility.

-Weston used the railroad tracks when possible but found them hard to maneuver and slowed his walk.
+Weston used the railroad tracks when possible, but he found them hard to maneuver, and they slowed his walk.

 In 1929, while walking in New York City, Weston suffered severe injuries when he was struck by a cab.
 He spent several days in the hospital and would never walk again.
 He died a couple of years later and is buried in St. John's Cemetery, Middle Village, New York.